ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 * Understand the basics of Private Path Service.
 * Deploy an application in one account without exposing any public endpoints.
 * Expose the application with Private Path service.
-* Access the application from another account through private connectivity only.
+* Access the application from a consumer application through private connectivity only.

 ![Architecture](images/vpc-pps-basics-hidden/architecture.png){: caption="Figure 1.
 Architecture showing Private Path service" caption-side="bottom"}
 {: style="text-align: center;"}